-- Judith M. Shaw, JD, of the Office of Securities, Maine Department of Professional & Financial Regulation - Judith A. Metcalf, APRN, BC, MS, Director Maine Geriatric Education Center, University of New England Center For School of Community and Population Health
+- Judith M. Shaw, JD, and Alyson B. Cummings of the Office of Securities, Maine Department of Professional & Financial Regulation - Judith A. Metcalf, APRN, BC, MS, Director Maine Geriatric Education Center, University of New England Center For Community and Public Health